 21 Tips for Visiting the Great Wolf Lodge

-1. Leave the beach towels at the water park
+1. Be prepared to leave the towels at the park

 The resort provides beach towels for the water park.
 However, it’s important that you return the towels before you exit the water park area, otherwise you will be charged!
 The staff did let me exit with a towel on one occasion, but they did warn me that my room would be charged if I didn’t immediately return it.
-(I think they granted me an exception.)
-So, if you want to enter and exit the park with a beach towel, you have to bring your own.
+(They keep track of beach towel rentals using the wristbands from check-in.)
+So, if you want to enter and exit the park with a beach towel, you’ll have to bring your own.

 2. Bring a swimsuit cover-up or robe

 I didn’t bring a swimsuit cover-up, and I wish I would have!
-I didn’t realize that we couldn’t leave the water park with a towel, and I didn’t want to walk through the entire hotel in just my bathing suit.
+I didn’t realize that we couldn’t leave the water park with one of their towels, and I didn’t want to walk through the entire hotel in just my bathing suit.
 For this reason, I think it’s a good idea to bring a swimsuit cover-up or a bath robe.
 It would have been nice to have just thrown it on and walked back to our room.
 You could also bring a change of clothes and change in the locker rooms inside the park, but it seemed like a hassle and I would have rather cleaned up in our own hotel room.
+My daughter loves this unicorn robe, and I have a cute cover-up like this one.

 On the plus side, it’s really nice that the indoor water park is very warm.
 It’s kept at 84 degrees F. It was very comfortable to be in our swimsuits and start playing in the water.
-However, it was too hot for our baby to spend much time there.
+However, it was too hot for our newborn baby to spend much time there.
 We didn’t plan on taking her swimming, and we quickly realized it was just too warm for her to hang out poolside with one of us.
-Instead, one of us took her back to the hotel room.
-If you have someone in your party that’s not planning on swimming, it might be too hot for them.
+Instead, my husband took her back to the hotel room.
+If you have someone in your party that’s not planning on swimming, the warmth and humidity might be uncomfortable.

 5. Look for a discount